-From there, make an ascending traverse left across an unprotected face, aiming for the "usual" first belay of Edwards' Crack.
-The route normally takes the Right Exit to Ed's Crack.
+From there, make an ascending traverse left across an unprotected face, aiming for the "usual" first belay of Edward's Crack

 It is not quite a "bomb," but it is close.

 Standard rack and quickdraws.
-Not much pro on the "Sisca Face" proper.
+There is not much pro on the "Sisca Face" proper.

 May 29, 2011